What is an Intervention?

 What happens if my child fails to make expected progress on the Intervention?

-If your child does not make the expected progress on the intervention and the class teacher, along with yourselves have concerns about your child's learning, then a further meeting would be set up with Miss Hunter.
-During this meeting it may be agreed to place your child on the Specal Educational Needs register.
+If your child does not make the expected progress on the intervention and the class teacher, along with yourselves have concerns about your child's learning, then a further meeting would be set up with Mrs Deakin.
+During this meeting it may be agreed to place your child on the Special Educational Needs register.
 Your child would then receive an Individual Provision Map outlining the specific targets your child needs support to achieve.
 We would then discuss further interventions and other possible support your child may need.

 Here is a range of the Interventions we offer at Riverside: